 EtiopathogenesisThis section has been translated automatically.

-- intrinsic aging, the natural, physiological aging process that begins after the 4th year of life as simple atrophy of all skin layers and is mainly influenced by genetic factors.
+- intrinsic aging, the natural, physiological aging process, which begins after the 4th year as simple atrophy of all skin layers and is mainly influenced by genetic factors.

-- extrinsic aging (UV damage to the skin/photoaging, smoking, alcohol, stress, other environmental noxae)
+- extrinsic aging (UV damage to the skin/photoaging, smoking, alcohol, stress, other environmental toxins).

 You might also be interested in